 Another characteristic of audit committee is that it requires that at least one of the members needs to have financial/accounting background.
 This is important so that the audit committee member can analyse financial information of the companies.
 Carcello et al. (2006) find that audit committees which have members with financial background effectively mitigate earnings management.
 Another characteristic of audit committee concerns the number of audit committee meetings.
 The more audit committee meetings, the less earnings management occurs.
 Ghosh et al. (2010) and Inaam and Khamoussi (2016) confirm this expectation.
 BAPEPAM-LK requires that audit committee members consist of at least three persons.
 One member is the independent commissioner and she/he is to become the Chairperson.
-Lin et al. (2006) find that the number of audit committee members has a negative effect on earnings management.
-Another characteristic of audit committee is gender diversity.
-There is evidence that female member(s) of the audit committee have a negative effect on earnings management (Thiruvadi and Huang, 2011).
+Lin et al. (2006) find that the number of audit committee is gender diversity.
+There is evidence that female member(s) of the audit committee have a negative effect on earnings management (Thiruyadi and Huang, 2011).